danielreischl/amos-ss16-proj6/README.md

 ###Running the Docker container:

-The basic comman is docker run \<container-name\>.
+The basic command is docker run \<container-name\>.
 There are plenty of command line options that you might want to use.
 Minimally you need the following:

 --publish=\<port-on-host\>:80